abrantesandreza/surfProject/README.md

 Problem Statment:

-Nowadays, in Brazil, doesn't exist a system to provide scores management of a surf championship, everything is done manually, on paper.
+Nowadays small cities, in Brazil, doesn't have a system to provide scores management of a surf championship, everything is done manually, on paper.

 Proposed Solution: